ShaziaSulemane/a22207399/README.md

 ## How to use it

+### Dependencies

+The packages used by this library, and respective versions, are presented in the following list.

+    opencv_python>4.7
+    json
+    math

-In order to use this package you can install it as a pip package using
+In order to use this package you can install it as a pip package using one of the following versions

     pip install image-network-library==1.0.0
+    pip install image-network-library==1.0.1

 or clone it and use it as part of your project using